 Dave was born in 1978 in Swansea, South Wales.
 Dave is a talented artist and in June 2001 graduated from the University of Derby with an honours degree in Fine Art.
 Dave enjoys cycling, travel, videography and cinematography, and he plays the guitar.
 After graduating, Dave moved from Derby to London where he planned to pursue postgraduate studies.
 Dave has his own extensive Website and is a founder member of the Disco – Artists Collective and the London-based Discotheque group.
 Over the last few years, Dave's interests in art have taken him to Antwerp, Arles, Barcelona, Berlin, Brussels, Madrid, New York, and Paris.
 In September 2007, he achieved a distinction in his Masters degree in Contemporary Art Theory at the prestigious Goldsmith's College (University of London).
 Since 2009 he has been living in Germany, and since 2010 has been based in Berlin where he teaches English as a second language (see his website at http://www.berlin-english-teaching.com).
-Dave and his partner Andrea live in Berlin, where their first child was born in September 2012.
+Dave and his former partner Andrea live in Berlin, where their children Emma and Robin were born (in September 2012 and January 2016 respectively).

 Dave pictured in 2001 (left) with his fellow Fine Art undergraduates at Derby University, and (below) working on a watercolour sketch.